 Locating your wind turbine: The height of your wind turbine will dramatically affect performance.
 Your wind turbine should be at least 30 feet higher than any obstruction within 300 feet.
 That means 30 feet above any buildings; any tree tops; anything that will affect the turbulence of the air as it hits the turbine.
 If you are going to invest in installing a wind turbine, you'll want to do it the right way.
 Since wind speed is directly related to tower height: the higher the tower, the more energy you will produce.
 Absolutely check with local building and zoning codes to see if they have any height or other zoning restrictions in your area.
 Do this before purchasing!
 Check this article out: Small Wind Electric Systems: A U.S. Consumer's Guide to learn if a small wind turbine is right for you.

 What other components do I need?
 The Wind Turbines (Electric) are generally sold by themselves.
 Wind Turbine Towers are sold separately and are specific for the turbine.
 This tower could be anywhere from 30 feet up to 100 feet tall.
-(Remember, the higher the tower, the more energy your turbine will produce.)
-While typically you can buy the pole for the tower (in sections) locally, you will want to purchase the manufacturer's tower "kit" which includes the couplings, proper length wires and hardware.
-In the case of the Skystream turbine, the manufacturer actually recommends a monopole, which is one long pole that does not require couplings to join the sections.
-In addition to the turbine and the tower, you will also need an inverter and batteries as well as appropriate overcurrent protection and disconnects.
+(Remember, the higher the tower, the more energy your generator will produce.)
+While typically you can buy the pole for the tower (in sections) locally, you will want to purchase the manufacturer's tower "kit" which includes the couplings, Maximum Ampacity (Current Capacity) for Wire and Cable and hardware.
+In addition to the turbine and the tower, you will also need an inverter and batteries batteries as well as appropriate overcurrent protection and disconnects.
 These additional components would be comparable to the main components in a solar electric system.
-With the exception of the Skystream wind turbine, most turbines do require batteries, even if you plan to tie into the utility grid.
+Most turbines do require batteries, even if you plan to tie into the utility grid.